jquery/jquery-ui/README.md

 ## For Contributors

-If you want to help and provide a patch for a bugfix or new feature, please take a few minutes and look at [our Getting Involved guide](http://wiki.jqueryui.com/w/page/35263114/Getting-Involved).
+If you want to help and provide a patch for a bug fix or new feature, please take a few minutes and look at [our Getting Involved guide](http://wiki.jqueryui.com/w/page/35263114/Getting-Involved).
-In particular check out the [Coding standards](http://wiki.jqueryui.com/w/page/12137737/Coding-standards) and [Commit Message Style Guide](http://contribute.jquery.org/commits-and-pull-requests/#commit-guidelines).
+In particular, check out the [Coding standards](http://wiki.jqueryui.com/w/page/12137737/Coding-standards) and [Commit Message Style Guide](http://contribute.jquery.org/commits-and-pull-requests/#commit-guidelines).

 In general, fork the project, create a branch for a specific change and send a